-In an evaluation of potential wildfire behavior, and its associated levels of risk, resulting from the potential combinations of prevailing winds and topographic influences (both aspect and slope), it was concluded that there were not many locations within the FPA that exhibited very high, or extreme, hazard levels of being involved in a catastrophic wildfire event.
-However, the fact that the 2021 Caldor fire occurred in close proximity to the PPSA (involving essentially the same types of setting features and conditions) indicated that such a high magnitude and destructive event was possible.
+In an evaluation of potential wildfire behavior, and its associated levels of risk, resulting from the potential combinations of prevailing winds and topographic influences (both aspect and slope), it was concluded that there were not many locations within the FPA that exhibited very high, or extreme, risk levels of being involved in a catastrophic wildfire event.
+However, the fact that the 2021 Caldor fire occurred in close proximity to the PSA (involving essentially the same types of setting features and conditions) indicated that such a high magnitude and destructive event was possible.

-Additionally, more detailed analyses were conducted for this study that addressed daily prevailing wind data recorded at two of the weather stations during the period of the Caldor Fire "run-up": Bald Mountain (BMC1) and Owens Camp (ONWC1).
+Additionally, more detailed, analyses were conducted for this study that addressed daily prevailing wind data recorded at two of the weather stations during the period of the Caldor Fire "run-up": Bald Mountain (BMC1) and Owens Camp (ONWC1).
 From the full data set available at each station daily wind directions and speeds were extracted starting on the fire ignition date of August 14, 2021, and continuing through a five-day "run-up" period.
 The data from each weather station were compiled into a "wind rose" format and the results are presented in Figures 13 and 14, below.

-Figure 13.
-Wind Rose data recorded at the Bald Mtn RAWS: August 14-18, 2021.
+Figure 12.
+Wind Rose data and direction plot recorded at the Bald Mtn weather station in the period August 14 through 18, 2021.